 It is not difficult to get Maldivian money on Malé; however, it is entirely unnecessary.
-Get US dollars which spend exactly the same in the Maldives.
-If you ignore this advice and do get Maldivian cash, keep your receipt because you will need that receipt when changing the money out when leaving the country.
-Oh, and you WILL want to unload Maldivian money in the Maldives because its nearly impossible to exchange this controlled currency outside of the Maldives.
-Bottomline: just use USD.
+Bring or get US dollars which spend exactly the same in Maldives.
+If you ignore this advice (we did) and decide to get Maldivian cash anyway, make certain that you keep your ATM receipt.
+You will need your ATM receipt when changing the money into another currency when leaving Maldives.
+Exchange your Maldivian money at a currency exchange before you pass through airport security.
+It is not possible to exchange controlled Maldivian in other countries.

-Customer Service.
 In Asia, customer service is a funny sometimes absent quality of doing business.
-In the Maldives, the people are kind and enterprising and make their living off of the ocean and travelers.
-Much like in the United States, the business owners and staff want to make the customers feel happy and the staff works to meet the customers needs to ensure a pleasant visit.
-The shop, hotel and restaurant owners and staff seem genuinely glad that you are there.
+Surprisingly, to me, customer service was excellent in Maldives.
+Maldivians are kind and enterprising and make their living off of the ocean and travelers.
+Much like in the United States, the business owners and staff want to make the customers feel happy.
+Members of the staff work diligently to meet the needs of customers and ensure a pleasant visit.
+The shop, hotel and restaurant owners and staff seem genuinely glad that to have visitors to their businesses.

-Silly Fun.
-You won’t find people just hanging out on the beach listening to music, rollerblading, having big fun.
-The beaches and general vibe of the island are good and relaxing, but not exactly festive.
-If you’re looking for a Catalina Island, isolated, low-key beach experience, you will enjoy Maafushi and the Maldives.
-If you want a Venice Beach type experience, Maafushi may not be for you.
+Finally, you won’t find people just hanging out at the beach listening to music, rollerblading, and having big fun.
+Overall, the beaches and general vibe of the island are fine and relaxing, but not exactly festive.
+If you’re looking for a somewhat isolated, low-key beach experience (like Moloaa Bay, Kauai), you will enjoy Maafushi and the Maldives.
+If you want a Venice Beach California type experience, then Maafushi may not be for you.